12Sapphire/12Sapphire.github.io/README.md

 # This is a Portfolio

+##Introduction
+Hi!
+I’m F.A.
+(Those are only the initials.).
+This portfolio will contain my projects, which are mostly about coding and electronics.
+Hopefully I can make this the most fun programming portfolio you’ve seen!

-## About me
+### About me
-When I was 9 I started coding.
+I started when I was 9.
 I used a software called P5.js.
 It's like JavaScript but is used for art and education.

 I learned from Daniel Shiffman's youtube channel called[The Coding Train](https://www.youtube.com/@TheCodingTrain).
 More specifically, his [p5js playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).
 I made a [tree using fractals](https://editor.p5js.org/F12/sketches/Db1CgRsBo), [abstract art using random](https://editor.p5js.org/F12/sketches/-IKibwxcz), [drawing game](https://editor.p5js.org/F12/sketches/vHkDAzvx-)s, + plus more.